-The Public Purpose is an organization comprised of graduate students in American University’s School of Public Affairs (SPA) that aims to provide insightful perspectives on public policy issues and topics.
-The Public Purpose Journal was founded in 2002 at American University.
+The Public Purpose is an organization comprised of graduate students at American University’s School of Public Affairs (SPA) that provides insightful perspectives on public issues and events.
+The Public Purpose was founded in 2002 at American University in Washington, D.C.

-We strive to produce relevant, thoughtful, and accessible insight on public policy issues through two published mediums: The Public Purpose Journal, a peer-reviewed academic journal and The Public Purpose website, which features articles written by SPA graduate students on timely public policy subjects.
+We strive to produce relevant, thoughtful, and accessible insight on issues in public affairs, politics, and public policy through two published mediums: The Public Purpose Journal, a peer-reviewed academic journal, and The Public Purpose Online, which features analysis, research, and commentary by SPA graduate students.

-We aim to make public policy analysis and research accessible to anyone that might be interested.
-We want to boil down complex policy issues to their fundamental levels, to demonstrate to our readers why they should be interested in the first place.
-As students in public administration, public policy, law, government, and justice and criminology, we analyze complex policy issues and translate them for our readers in both print and online form.
+We aim to make political and policy analysis accessible to anyone that might be interested.
+By boiling down complex issues to their fundamental levels, we demonstrate to our readers why they should engage in public affairs.
+As graduate students and professionals of public administration; public policy; political science; government; and justice, law, and criminology, we analyze complex issues and translate them for our readers into both print and online forms.

 Our Work Speaks Volumes

-- The Public Purpose Journal: The interdisciplinary academic journal of American University’s School of Public Affairs.
-The Public Purpose Journal is a peer-reviewed academic journal that features research essays from SPA graduate students on a variety of public policy topics.
-The journal is printed annually in the spring.
+- The Public Purpose Journal is the peer-reviewed interdisciplinary academic journal of American University’s School of Public Affairs, featuring research and analysis from SPA graduate students on a variety of topics.
+The journal is published annually in the spring.

-- The Public Purpose website: A website that features short-form articles written by SPA graduate students on relevant public policy topics.
-Blog articles are written by both Public Purpose staff writers and guest writers from SPA.
-The blog is updated on rolling basis, and features new content throughout the academic school year.
+- The Public Purpose Online features short-form articles on relevant public issues and policy topics.
+Articles are written by both Public Purpose staff and guest writers from SPA graduate programs.
+The website is updated on a rolling basis and features new content throughout the year.

-The Public Purpose also co-hosts the SPA Policy Forum, a speaking event, along with the SPA Graduate Student Council (GSC) on an annual basis.
+The Public Purpose also co-hosts the annual SPA Policy Forum, a speaking event, with the SPA Graduate Student Council (GSC).
 The event is held in the spring on AU’s campus.